 Adair Muth serves as a Project Manager administering Idaho’s Pacific Coastal Salmon Recovery Fund program.
 She has been with OSC since 2014, previously working as a project planner in Salmon with OSC’s Upper Salmon Basin Watershed Program.
 Prior to working for OSC, Adair worked as a community relations planner for King County in Seattle.
 Her education background includes a B.S. in Ecology and Conservation Biology and a B.A. in Spanish from the University of Idaho.

-Irina Voyce is the Administrative Assistant for OSC.
-She provides office support for OSC, the Upper Salmon Basin Watershed Program, Clearwater Focus Program, and is involved with communications projects for wildlife conservation and habitat restoration.
-Irina joined OSC in August of 2014.
-Prior to OSC, Irina received a bachelor’s degree in Communication from Boise State University and worked in the local media.
+Irina Voyce is the Administrative Assistant for OSC and its’ satellite offices, the Upper Salmon Basin Watershed Program and Clearwater Focus Program.
+She assists the administrator and staff on various projects that support fish and wildlife conservation and is the funding coordinator for the Idaho Roadless Rule Implementation Commission.
+Prior to joining OSC in August of 2014, Irina received a bachelor’s degree in Communication from Boise State University and worked in the local media.

 Salmon Office - Upper Salmon Basin Watershed Program